No matter your feelings towards banks, one thing we can all agree on is that life is pretty impossible without a bank account.

 One solution to not having a bank account, especially if you’re a temporary or migrant worker, have a poor credit history, are bankrupt, are an ex-pat or an international student is to open an alternative account that offers you benefits similar to those you get with a bank account.

-Although here at Suits Me, we don’t offer a “bank account” we offer an e-money account, our banking features are fairly similar.
+Although here at Suits Me®, we don’t offer a “bank account” we offer an e-money account, our banking-like features are fairly similar.
 We’re also still regulated by the FCA so you know that your money is protected if security is a priority.

 Our accounts come with a contactless Mastercard® debit card and are a hassle-free alternative to traditional banking.
-We offer a whole range of banking features including a Mastercard® debit card, online banking, a mobile banking app and the ability to manage your money on the go – 24/7.
+We offer a whole range of banking-like features including a Mastercard® debit card, online account, a mobile app and the ability to manage your money on the go – 24/7.

-You can create standing orders and direct debits, send payments abroad, withdraw cash from ATM’s, set up a digital payment wallet and pay for goods and services, online, instore and over the phone with ease.
+You can create standing orders and direct debits, withdraw cash from ATM’s, and pay for goods and services, online, instore and over the phone with ease.
 All of our account holders are also entitled to our exclusive cashback reward programme at a number of high street outlets and online retailers also.
+You can also make international transfers via a partner in the Suits Me® app.